-M1 = Currency and coins with the people + demand deposits of banks (Current and Saving accounts) + other deposits with the RBI.
-M2 = M1 + savings deposits with post office savings banks.
-M3 = M1 + net time deposits with the banking system M4 = M3 + total deposits with the Post Office Savings Organisation (excluding National Savings Certificates).
+M1 = (Current and Saving accounts) + other deposits with the RBI.
+M2 = м3 = M1 + net time deposits with the banking system M4 = M3 + total deposits with the Post Office Savings Organisation (excluding National Savings Certificates).

 NEW MONETARY AGGREGATE

 Based on the recommendations of the Working Group on Money (1998), the RBI has started publishing a set of four new monetary aggregates on the basis of the balance sheet of the banking sector in conformity with the norms of progressive liquidity.
 The new monetary aggregates are